America the Beautiful quarters: Mintage details

 In 2019 the Mint began to release "W" mintmarked quarters produced at the West Point Mint.
 Two million of each of the year's five issues, mixed in bags with the common "P" and "D" coins, were scheduled for distribution at various major cities.
 Intended to increase interest in coin collecting, these products are not available by order from the Mint.

 Also notable are the 2010 satin finish quarters issued only in 2010 mint sets with a low mintage of 583,897, and proof and silver proof issues, some with mintages almost as low as the 2010 satin finish quarters.

 There are collector versions of the America the Beautiful 5-ounce Silver Bullion Coin Program which debuted on December 10, 2010.
-They feature an uncirculated finish and contain a ‘P’ mintmark indicating they were struck at the US Mint's facility in Philadelphia.
+They feature an uncirculated finish and contain a 'P' mintmark indicating they were struck at the US Mint's facility in Philadelphia.
 The bullion coins were also struck in Philadelphia but contain no mintmark.
 The United States Mint struck these coins late in 2010 with an extremely limited mintage of only 27,000.
 The Mint had insufficient time to strike more before the end of the year owing to initial production difficulties with both America the Beautiful Five Ounce Coin series.
 This forced the Mint to only release these Hot Springs Coins the following year on April 28, 2011.
 Demand was intense in the first hours of availability with collectors ordering 19,000 of them in the first nine hours.
 Within two weeks, the Mint indicated a sell-out of the limited mintage strikes.
 Each coin's price is determined by the current value of silver and the 2010 issues sold for $279.95.
 Many subsequent issues have even lower mintages and higher secondary market values.

 Aftermath

 The 2008 legislation gave the Treasury Secretary the option of ordering a second round of 56 national parks quarters by 2018, but Steven Mnuchin did not do so.
 According to the legislation, once the America the Beautiful Quarters Program ended in 2021, the obverse of the quarter reverted to the original Flanagan design used from 1932 until the start of the 50 State Quarter Program.
 However, the reverse was redesigned to feature General Washington crossing the Delaware River, the same theme that was used on the 1999 New Jersey quarter.
 The new quarter was released on April 5, 2021, and was minted for the rest of the year.

-With the passage of the Circulating Collectible Coin Redesign Act of 2020 (the program will be succeeded by the American Women quarters from 2022 to 2025, a series commemorating the United States Semiquincentennial in 2026, and a series depicting youth sports from 2027 to 2030.
+With the passage of the Circulating Collectible Coin Redesign Act of 2020 (the program was succeeded by the American Women quarters from 2022 to 2025, and will continue with a series commemorating the United States Semiquincentennial in 2026 and a series depicting youth sports from 2027 to 2030.